lady-h-world/My_Garden/reading_pages/Graden_Museum/garden_museum.md

 <img align="right" src="https://github.com/lady-h-world/My_Garden/blob/main/images/lady_heart_manga/sword.png" width="249" height="250" />
 </p>

-The power of our sprouts is not limited to what you're seeing during the visit.
-These plants keep evolving and showing new power, Lady H. keeps collecting  the new ones in her weaponry for future research.
+The potentials of our sprouts extends beyond what you witnessed during your visit.
+These plants continuously evolve, displaying new abilities.
+Lady H. consistently gathers new promising ones in her arsenal for future research.
 Would you like to explore more? 😉

 * [Explore More Data Insights][10]
 * [Time Series][7]